nikp9/ChainGrant/README.md

 ## TODOs
 - Majority of admins will decide the final validators
 - Super admin adds the project category and the time period.
+(Completed) ✅
 - The project milestone is decided based on the duration and is system generated.
 And verified
 - Along with the validator accommodate for which project they want to apply for.
 (For new projects they can raise interest)
 - Notify client if they are running late for review